NomicFoundation/hardhat/docs/hardhat-network/README.md

 ## Limitations

-### Supported Solidity versions

-Hardhat Network can run any smart contract, but it only understands Solidity 0.5.1 and newer.

-If you are compiling with an older version of Solidity, or using another language, you can use Hardhat Network, but Solidity stack traces won't be generated.

-### Solidity optimizer support

-Hardhat Network can work with smart contracts compiled with optimizations, but this may lead to your stack traces' line numbers being a little off.
+Hardhat Network does have a few limitations.
+Solidity stack traces can only be generated for supported Solidity versions, and contracts compiled with optimizations may cause stack trace line numbers to be offset.
+For more details, consult [the Reference](./reference/README.md#limitations).

-We recommend compiling without optimizations when testing and debugging your contracts.